vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run an application in Kubernetes.md

 Orchestration tools help with:

-    Cross-server container communication
+1. Cross-server container communication
-    Horizontal scaling
+1. Horizontal scaling
-    Service discovery
+1. Service discovery
-    Load balancing
+1. Load balancing
-    Security/TLS
+1. Security/TLS
-    Zero-downtime deploys
+1. Zero-downtime deploys
-    Rollbacks
+1. Rollbacks
-    Logging
+1. Logging
-    Monitoring
+1. Monitoring

-This is where Kubernetes fits in along with a number of other orchestration tools -- like Docker Swarm, ECS, Mesos, and Nomad.
+This is where Kubernetes fits in along with a number of other orchestration tools -- like Docker Swarm, ECS and Mesos.

+Which one should you use?

+1. use Kubernetes if you need to manage large, complex clusters
+1. use Docker Swarm if you are just getting started and/or need to manage small to medium-sized clusters
+1. use ECS if you're already using a number of AWS services

+Tool| Pros| Cons
+Kubernetes| large community, flexible, most features, hip| complex setup, high learning curve, hip Docker Swarm| easy to set up, perfect for smaller clusters| limited by the Docker API ECS| fully-managed service, integrated with AWS| vendor lock-in